anon1575/javascript-reference/MarkdownFiles/Classes/Class.md

 A `class` is a constructor function that creates an object with initialized properties defined in `constructor` and class fields.

-The methods that are defined within the class are stored in the class\` `[[Prototype]]`, while the defined properties are initialized in the object itself.
-The object created by the class inherits from the same prototype as the class.
+The methods that are defined within the class are stored in the class' `[[Prototype]]`, while the defined properties are initialized in the object itself.

 The main difference between classes and constructor functions are: